ggammon/WMP.Alexa/README.md

     public class ExampleSkillController : DefaultAlexaController<ExampleSkill> { }

 You can also validate the request yourself, cast the request, create a response and invoke HandleRequest yourself if you're using something different.
 In this model the session parameter and the session properties on the request and response parameters are references to the same object.

+## Example

+The example provided in Examples/ is a simple skill with one intent that reads one date slot and output the day of the week that date was on.

 ## API